adelespinasse/jam-channel/README.md

 # JamChannel

 A web app that demonstrates some techniques for React/Firestore apps.
+The version in this Git branch uses "Firestore IS the model": no attempt is made to wrap the documents fetched from Firestore in a data abstraction, and changes are made by directly modifying Firestore in the functions that handle user input.

-The app functions as a collaborative drum machine.
+The app is a collaborative drum machine.
 A user can create a "channel" which contains a piano-roll-style drum score.
 The score can be edited while it's playing, and most importantly, it can be edited in real time by more than one person in different locations, with their changes showing up immediately for all other users.

 A score consists of a number of measures, each of which consists of a number of beats, each of which consists of a number of ticks.
 The ticks define the